 Any member of staff who feels that the University is not treating them in accordance with this policy should first try to resolve the matter informally by discussion with their line manager or Head of School or Department.
 If this fails to resolve the issue they can use the grievance procedure.
-Where this is not possible or appropriate advice and guidance can be sought, in confidence, from a Personnel Officer or the Equality & Diversity Advisor.
+Where this is not possible or appropriate advice and guidance can be sought, in confidence, from a HR Advisor or the Equality & Diversity Advisor.

 5 Student Issues

 The University will ensure that, through its academic regulations and codes of practice it does not discriminate against students on the basis of sexual orientation during their University career and beyond their time at Aston via, for example, the provision of references for employment purposes.